 Chia seeds contain many minerals in large quantities but few vitamins.
 The most common minerals are:

 Chia seeds are rich in various nutrients that maintain bone health.
-These include calcium, phosphorus, magnesium and protein.
+These include calcium, phosphorus, magnesium, and protein.

 The calcium content is particularly impressive: 2 tablespoons of chia seeds already contain 18% of the recommended daily amount.
 This is more calcium than in most dairy products - measured gram by gram.
-That is why chia seeds are an ideal source of calcium for people who don't consume dairy products.
+That is why chia seeds are an ideal source of calcium for people who do not consume dairy products.

 Another area in which chia seeds shine is their high level of antioxidants.
 These inhibit the formation of free radicals, which damage cell molecules and can accelerate the aging process and reduce the risk of chronic diseases such as coronary heart diseases.

 The antioxidants contained in the chia seeds allow a shelf life of up to five years when stored dry, as they protect the sensitive fats in the seeds from oxidation.
 Even after this time, the seeds have lost none of their taste or nutritional content.

 A look at the nutrient profile of chia seeds shows that 15g (one serving) contains only 6.3g of carbohydrates.
 5.2g of these are fibre that the body cannot digest.
 Dietary fibre does not raise blood sugar levels, does not require insulin to be used and therefore does not count as carbohydrates in the traditional sense.

 The actual carbohydrate content is 1.1g per serving, which is very little.
 Therefore, chia seeds are ideal for a low-carbohydrate diet.